rajatguptakgp/gsoc21_cgm/README.md

 ## Strategy

 **Task 3.1:** Trained LGBM Classifier and Neural Network to classify data with AUROC as evaluation metric.
-Ensured that the model does not overfit by comparing Train and Test ROC Curves.
+Ensured that model does not overfit by comparing Train and Test ROC Curves.

 **Task 3.2:** Reduced dimensions of data using Principal Component Analysis (PCA) and Autoencoders.
 Reduced the dimensions from 28 to 20 ensuring that there isn't significant drop in the classification performance.